topicos-de-computacion/Hjahzi89/README.md

-- 👋 Hi, I’m @Hjahzi89
+- 👋 Hi, We are Herman Martínez (@Hjahzi89) and Wilmer Maldonado ()
-- 👀 I’m interested in Mathematics and Physics
+- 👀 This is our repository for the final project
-- 🌱 I’m currently learning Git
+- 🌱 This repository include a readme.md file with link to youtube
-- 💞️ I’m looking to collaborate on Machine learning
+- 💞️ Also contains this readme.md file about the members of this project
 - 📫 How to reach me herman18m@hotmail.com

 <!---